 Legacy mode

-All existing forms created in the old form builder prior to the launch of the new builder on July 12, 2022 will have legacy mode turned ON by default.
-The legacy mode setting is in the form settings panel (gear icon).
+All forms created in the old form builder prior to the launch of the new builder on July 12, 2022 will have legacy mode turned On by default.
+The legacy mode setting is in Form settings (gear icon).

 My form has legacy mode turned ON.
 Why is my code not working in the form builder?

-We recommend updating the code on your form templates as soon as possible.
-Although your existing forms can stay in legacy mode, getting your templates updated now will ensure the best experience moving forward with the new form builder.
+We recommend updating the code on your form templates so you can use your forms while legacy mode is Off.
+Although your existing forms can still be used with legacy mode On, updating your templates ensures the best experience with the new form builder.

 Did this answer your question?